stonepros/stone/README.windows.rst

 In order to manually install ``ceph``, start by unzipping the binaries that you may have obtained by following the building_ step.

-You may want to update the environment PATH variable, including the Ceph path.
-Assuming that you've copied the Ceph binaries to ``C:\Ceph``, you may use the following Powershell command:
+You may want to update the environment PATH variable, including the Stone path.
+Assuming that you've copied the Stone binaries to ``C:\Stone``, you may use the following Powershell command:

 .. code:: bash

     [Environment]::SetEnvironmentVariable("Path", "$env:PATH;C:\ceph", "Machine")

-In order to mount Ceph filesystems, you will have to install Dokany.
+In order to mount Stone filesystems, you will have to install Dokany.
 You may fetch the installer as well as the source code from the Dokany Github repository: https://github.com/dokan-dev/dokany/releases